SkafteNicki/dtu_mlops/s1_development_environment/command_line.md

 ## 🧠 Knowledge check

-1. Here is one command from later in the course when we are going to work in the cloud
+1. Here is one command from later in the course when we are going to work in the cloud.

     ```bash
     gcloud compute instances create-with-container instance-1 \